-- Season All 2-3 tablespoons
+- 2-3 tbsp Season All

-- 4 tablespoons vegetable oil
+- 4 tbsp vegetable oil

-- Cover with a lid or large dinner plate and reduce heat to medium low.
-Cook until potatoes are fully tender, 5-10 minutes more.
-Sprinkle with more Season All if you like (I like!) and serve.
+- Cover with a lid or large dinner plate and reduce heat to medium-low.
+Cook until the potatoes are fully tender, which is about 5 to 10 minutes more.

 You may also like these skillet recipes: